brianc/node-stretchypants/README.md

 })
 ```

-There are bulk inserts too which is really kinda the point of the library but remember how I'm so lazy I wear stretchypants?  yeah...sometimes I'm so lazy I don't document either. :content:
+There are bulk inserts too which is really kinda the point of the library but remember how I'm so lazy I wear stretchypants?  yeah...sometimes I'm so lazy I don't document either. :no_mouth:

 LICENSE